 Colorado potato production decrease reflects fewer harvested acres

-Potato growers in Colorado produced an estimated 19.67 million cwt of potatoes this year, down 9% from last year’s crop.
+Colorado potato growers produced an estimated 19.67 million cwt of potatoes in 2019, down 9% from last year.
+Nine percent fewer acres were harvested.

 Potatoes produced in the San Luis Valley totaled 18.39 million cwt compared with 20.12 million cwt produced last year.